nicholasjclark/CV/docs/README.md

 **2012**

-2nd place oral presentation; Griffith University School of Environment Student Symposium

-**2012**

 Accepted for competitive placement with travel funds; Malaria RCN Student Workshop, Virginia, USA

 Relative to Opportunity
 -----------------------

 I completed my undergraduate degree (Bachelor of Science; GPA 4.0) in 2009 and completed a Graduate Diploma by Research Methods in 2011 (High Distinction average).
 I began my PhD in February 2012 and finished in April 2016, delivering a thesis with six published chapters and two published appendices.
 My PhD work provided new insights into mechanisms driving the distributions of blood parasites in wild birds.
-I also gained a broad understanding of coexistence theory and its applications to community ecology, for instance by providing evidence that interspecific parasite interactions can influence infection rates.
+I gained a solid theoretical background in multivariate statistics and spatial epidemiology, two fields that I believe currently sit at the nexus of zoonotic disease research.

 Following my PhD I have devoted much of my postdoctoral work to teaching and mentoring postgraduate research students.
 This has provided me with a set of leadership and organizational skills that I believe is unique among my peers.
-It also taught me to be proficient with the time that I do have available for research.
-Since winding down teaching in July last year, I have published eight papers and submitted another two, bringing my total to 20 publications.
-The quality and significance of this work is reflected by my exemplary publication record in some of the top journals in Ecology and Biogeography.
+It also taught me to be proficient with the time that I have available for research.
+Since winding down teaching in July last year, I have published nine papers and submitted another three, bringing my total to 20 publications.
+The quality and significance of this work is reflected by my exemplary publication record in some of the top journals in Disease Ecology.
 My research has also garnered international recognition.
-I was invited to present work on new statistical tools for studying parasite niche differentiation at the Australian Society for Parasitology’s 2017 International Conference, where I was also invited to act as co-chair for a wildlife parasitology session.
+For example, I was invited to present work on new statistical tools for studying parasite niche differentiation at the Australian Society for Parasitology’s 2017 International Conference, where I was also invited to act as co-chair for a wildlife parasitology session.
 Recently, I have been invited to act as guest editor for a [*Tropical Medicine and Infectious Disease* Special Issue](http://www.mdpi.com/journal/tropicalmed/special_issues/Medical_Geography) on disease patterns in a changing environment.

 Referees
 --------

--   A/Prof Jennifer Seddon, UQ Gatton Campus; <j.seddon1@uq.edu.au>
+-   Prof Jennifer Seddon, UQ Gatton Campus; <j.seddon1@uq.edu.au>
 -   Dr Robert Adlard, Queensland Museum; <robert.adlard@qm.qld.gov.au>
 -   Dr Sonya Clegg, Oxford University; <sonya.clegg@zoo.ox.ac.uk>
 -   Prof Marcel Klaassen, Deakin University; <marcel.klaassen@deakin.edu.au>